 It doesn’t have to be only red and green.

 Yes, you’re going to see red and green everywhere come November 1.
 But, you don’t have to pigeonhole yourself into these two colors.
-You can demonstrate the holiday season by adding sparkle to your card or writing the perfect greeting.
+You can demonstrate the holiday season by writing the perfect greeting.